Key takeaways

 Having these options clearly documented can help empower staff to act confidently to resolve overbookings.

-9. Leverage technology to manage overbooking
+8. Leverage technology to manage overbooking

-Technology can be used to manage a hotel overbooking strategy through your PMS, channel manager and booking engine, which can all monitor occupancy, automate updates and ensure the smoothest strategy possible.
+Technology can be used to manage a hotel overbooking strategy through your hotel PMS, channel manager and booking engine, which can all monitor occupancy, automate updates and ensure the smoothest strategy possible.
 How to put this all in action using technology:

-Property Management System: Tracks real-time room inventory, guest profiles and booking status to help ensure overbooking doesn't happen due to human error.
+- Property Management System: Tracks real-time room inventory, guest profiles and booking status to help ensure overbooking doesn't happen due to human error.

-Channel manager: Syncs availability across OTAs and other booking platforms (like your own), making sure to avoid double bookings.
+- Channel manager: Syncs availability across OTAs and other booking platforms (like your own), making sure to avoid double bookings.

-Booking engine: Can be used to get real-time booking insights and stop sales when maximum inventory is reached.
+- Booking engine: Can be used to get real-time booking insights and stop sales when maximum inventory is reached.

-Revenue management tools: can be used to forecast demand and optimize overbooking by analyzing historical data and cancellation trends.
+- Revenue management tools: can be used to forecast demand and optimize overbooking by analyzing historical data and cancellation trends.

 Hotel management software like Mews can offer all of these tools into one seamless system: